 Hebrew language, Conversion tutorials, Mussar/Kabbalah and spiritual direction, Jewish yoga, and discussion groups.
 We also provide a wide range of experiential opportunities such as soup kitchen, book club, social justice work through our interfaith partners at the Amos Project, and more.

-We encourage you to make an appointment with our Rabbi, our Director of Life Long Learning and/or our Director of Engagement to discuss you personal spiritual goals and how we can help you on your unique path.
+We encourage you to make an appointment with our Rabbi, our Executive Director and/or our Director of Engagement to discuss you personal spiritual goals and how we can help you on your unique path.